expo/expo/docs/pages/eas/index.md

 Expo Application Services (EAS) is the next-generation of services that unlock new opportunities for improving your apps and development processes.

-There are two services currently available under "Feature Preview" to [EAS Priority plan subscribers](https://expo.dev/pricing):
+There are two services currently available:

 - **EAS Build**: Compile and sign Android/iOS apps with custom native code in the cloud.
 Easily distribute your apps to testers without waiting for TestFlight or Google Play.
 [Learn more](/build/introduction.md).